DevExpress/obsolete-devextreme-examples/jspm-jquery/README.md

 # DevExtreme with jspm and jQuery example

 This project demonstrates how to use DevExtreme widgets loading only modules with the required functionality.
 This demo shows the dxButton widget with the alert dialog as an example.
-Here, the jQuery approach is used.
-Example requires jspm package manager installed.
+Here, the [jQuery](http://jquery.com/) approach is used.
+The example requires installed [jspm](http://jspm.io/) package manager.

 ## Getting Started